dfinnis/Darkly/SQL_Injection_Login/README.md

 # SQL Injection - Login

+See [SQL injection Images](https://github.com/anyashuka/Darkly/tree/master/SQL_Injection_Images) for SQL Injection description, use & prevention.

 ## Exploit

 Go to page:

 {VM_IP}/index.php?page=member

-When we were doing [SQL injection into the image search](https://github.com/anyashuka/Darkly/tree/master/SQL_Injection_Images), we noticed something after inputting the following command:
+When we were doing SQL injection into the image search, we noticed something after inputting the following command:

 ### Get the table names in the database